rohitgogi/memory-game-project/README.md

 Make sure to run
-'npm install' and `npm i stopwatch.js` before running the gam, to install all the dependencies
+'npm install' and `npm i stopwatch.js` before running the game, to install all the dependencies